Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 You

-There are... some documents I’d want to add context to.
-The Al-Rashidi engagement file, specifically.
-Some of the emails between Richard and Tariq could be read in ways we didn’t intend.
+A few I’d want to add context to.
+The Al-Rashidi file.
+Some Richard-Tariq emails could be read in ways we didn’t intend.

 Helen Carr